Kichura/MCWine/README.md

 ## License

-MCWine is licensed under MIT, a free and open-source license.
+MCWine is licensed under MIT *(No Attribution)*, a free and open-source license.
 For more information, please see the [license file.](https://github.com/Kichura/MCWine/blob/Dev/LICENSE)